ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Transport Parameters {#transport-params}

-When creating a connection, an application needs to specify transport parameters reflecting its requirements and preferences regarding its communication.
-These Transport parameters include *Transport Preferences* (towards protocol selection and path selection) as well as *Application Intents* (hints to the transport system what to optimize for) and *Protocol Properties* (to configure transport protocols).
+A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
+These include Transport Preferences (towards protocol selection and path selection) as well as Application Intents (hints to the transport system what to optimize for) and Protocol Properties (to configure transport protocols).

 All Transport Parameters are organized within a single name space, that is shared with Send Parameters (see {{send-params}}).
 While Application